Kong/docs.konghq.com/app/_hub/kong-inc/oauth2-introspection/_index.md

 desc: Integrate Kong with a third-party OAuth 2.0 Authorization Server
 description: |
-  Validate access tokens sent by developers using a third-party OAuth 2.0 Authorization Server by leveraging its Introspection Endpoint ([RFC 7662](https://tools.ietf.org/html/rfc7662)).
-This plugin assumes that the Consumer already has an access token that will be validated against a third-party OAuth 2.0 server.
+  Validate access tokens sent by developers using a third-party OAuth 2.0 Authorization Server by leveraging its introspection endpoint ([RFC 7662](https://tools.ietf.org/html/rfc7662)).
+This plugin assumes that the consumer already has an access token that will be validated against a third-party OAuth 2.0 server.

   {:.note}